vshopes/zerotieropenwrt/README.md

 ```
 https://openwrt.org/docs/techref/hardware/list
 ```
-Search your hardware and follow install instructions, important, you need to install an openwrt firmware **version** that allows to install zerotier, for example 21.02.1
+Search your hardware and follow install instructions, important, you need to install an openwrt firmware **version** that allows to install zerotier, for example version used on this proyect 21.02.1

 * Connect router to internet(use WAN connector) Install zerotier on the OpwnWrt Router, ssh to the router and run
 ```